San Antonio Illegal Search and Seizure Criminal Defense.

 Finally, there is an exception to this rule too.
 If the person consented to a search, then there is no Fourth Amendment violation.

-Illegal Searches and Seizures in San Antonio, Texas
+Illegal Searches and Seizures Criminal Defense in Bexar County, Texas.

 San Antonio police officers conduct stop-and-frisks on a daily basis.
 In fact most of us have experienced a Terry stop at least once.
 For instance, traffic stops are Terry stops.
 That means if an officer sees you commit a traffic violation, he can pull you over and do the following: